joopringelberg/perspectives-highlightjs/README.md

 to have your changes incorporated automatically while you develop.

-Test by using the page `develop.html` from `highlight.js`.
+Test by using the page `developer.html` from `highlight.js` (see next paragraph).

-## develop.html
+## developer.html
-This is a file in the highlight.js package that you can open in the browser.
+This is a file in the highlight.js package (tools directory) that you can open in the browser.
 It shows a code box to enter ARC code in, a language selector and a theme selector.
 Customize this file as follows to be able to test ARC models:

 * Add `perspectives-arc` as a third party language by including this script:
 ```